Efficient and Sharp Off-Policy Learning under Unobserved Confounding: Introduction

-Our work makes the following \textbf{contributions}\footnote{{Code: \url{https://github.com/konstantinhess/Efficient_sharp_policy_learning}.}}: (i)~We propose a novel \emph{efficient estimator for our sharp bound on the value function}. (ii)~We derive an estimator for our bounds that is \emph{statistically efficient}. (iii)~We generalize our theoretical findings to the related task of \emph{confounding-robust policy improvement}. (iv)~Through extensive experiments using synthetic and real-world datasets, we show that our method consistently \emph{outperforms} simple plug-in estimators and existing baselines.
+Our work makes the following \textbf{contributions}\footnote{{Code is available at \url{https://github.com/konstantinhess/Efficient_sharp_policy_learning}.}}: ~(i)~We propose a novel \emph{efficient estimator for our sharp bound on the value function}. (ii)~We derive an estimator for our bounds that is \emph{semi-parametrically efficient}. (iii)~We generalize our theoretical findings to the related task of \emph{confounding-robust policy improvement}. (iv)~Through extensive experiments using synthetic and real-world datasets, we show that our method consistently \emph{outperforms} simple plug-in estimators and existing baselines.